 The L.A.
 Moran Reforestation Center specializes in cone processing and seed storage as well as nursery grown, native tree seedlings which combine to provide private landowners with the seeds and seedlings needed to restore forests lost to pest, disease or wildfires.

 The Forest Legacy Program protects environmentally important forest land threatened with conversion to non-forest uses by providing funding for purchase of working forest conservation easements or fee title to willing sellers of forested lands.

 Please find links below for more information about each of these subprograms.

 Wildfire Resilience Block Grants

 CAL FIRE created a grant opportunity in 2020 focused around providing funding for eligible entities to provide technical and financial assistance to forestland owners.
 The purpose of the block grant is to allow prospective grantees the ability to provide a program of financial and technical forestry assistance to nonindustrial forest landowners, where the grantee serves as the supervising entity, receives the grant from CAL FIRE and then provides outreach and/or technical/financial assistance to landowners so they can conduct forest restoration or management activities on their property.
 In 2020, CAL FIRE awarded $2.2M to two grantees.
-This program remains dependent on special funds, and no funding is available at this time (July 2021).
-Please check back for announcements and a new Request for Proposals as funding becomes available.
+Additional funding was allocated for Wildfire Resilience Block Grants in 2022.
+This program remains dependent on special funds.